stury/ImageRenderer/README.md

 # ImageRenderer
 By Scott Tury

 This is a simple library for wrapping up the logic needed for rendering graphics programatically into an `Image`.
-An `Image`, as discusses below, will be either an `NSImage` on `macOS`, or a `UIImage` on `iOS`/`tvOS`/`watchOS`.
+An `Image`, as discussed below, will be either an `NSImage` on `macOS`, or a `UIImage` on `iOS`/`tvOS`/`watchOS`.
 So the end user doesn't need to know all the low level `CGGraphcs` details in order to create an image.

 ## ImageRenderer